Euricom/training-workshop-JS-VUE-2018Q1/slides/vue-intro.md

 </style>
 ```

-> You need to configure webpack to add less support
+> You need to configure webpack to add less support: install the less-loader & less to make this work

 ---